happyfoxinc/helpstack-android/README.md

   <a href="http://www.helpstack.io/"><img src="https://dl.dropboxusercontent.com/u/55774910/HelpStack/Helpstack%20by%20Happyfox%20logos.png" alt="HelpStack" title="Logo" /></a>
 </p>

 **HelpStack** is a library to provide in-app support for your app's users, by connecting with the helpdesk of your choice.
+Your app’s users can easily raise requests or report issues from within your app.

 With HelpStack, you can:
-- Show FAQ articles

 - Let users report issues within your app
+- Let users attach screenshots to their support requests
+- Receive Device and App Information automatically, along with the reported issue
+- Let users view your responses to their issues
+- Provide self-support by showing FAQ articles
+- Customise your HelpStack screen to blend with your app theme

 HelpStack supports the following leading helpdesk solutions:
 - [HappyFox](https://www.happyfox.com/)
 - [Zendesk](https://www.zendesk.com/)
 - [Desk.com](http://www.desk.com/)

-If you don't have a helpdesk solution, you can also configure HelpStack, for users to raise requests via email.
+If you don't have a helpdesk solution, you can still configure HelpStack for users to raise requests via email.

+Check out [helpstack.io](http://www.helpstack.io) for more information.

 <p align="left" >
   <img src="Images/hs_preview.png" alt="HelpStackthemes" title="screenshots">